Huelife/schedule_24_hour/README.md

 # schedule_24_hour
 Simple 24 hour schedule reminder
 ---------------------------------
+1) Download all files.
-1) Open 'events.txt' and choose your time frame.
+2) Edit 'events_today.py' and choose your time frame.
-2) Edit the file and type your event between  " " and save the file, example: "My Event".
+3) Find the time you want, add the event between  "", and save the file.
+Example: hour_12_am = "My Event".
-3) Open 'events_today.py'.
+4) Open 'events_today.py'.
-4) Follow the prompt to show all your events today.
+5) Follow the prompt to show all your events today.
+6) Events that were missed will also be printed.